icarda-git/QBMS/README.md

 # retrieve multi-environment trial data of the selected study/trial
 MET <- get_trial_data()

-# retrieve observations data of given germplasm aggregated from all trials in the selected program
-germplasm_observations <- get_germplasm_data("FLIP10-3C")

 # retrieve all environments/locations information in the selected program
 program_studies <- get_program_studies()

+# retrieve observations data of given germplasm aggregated from all trials in the selected program
+germplasm_observations <- get_germplasm_data("CHALCO PR MZO")

 ```
 ## _Troubleshooting the installation_